hanishkvc/prgs-docs-spreadsheetkvc/README.md

   other cells for their calculations and those other cells dependent on even more cells for their value, that is when a cell calculation chaining occurs.

 	[DevelNote]

 	* If CALCLOOPMAX is reduced to 200 or so, then looping in =expressions and or very long cell-to-cell dependency chaining will be identified and all cells involved in the chain will also get error tagged.

+* Uses the sparse dictionary data structure to store the cells in memory.
+So irrespective of the size of the spreadsheet, in memory it occupies only as much space as required for cells with contents in them.

+	* so one could theoretically have a huge number of rows and columns.

+		* use :irb [numOfRows] or :ira [numOfRows] to add rows before or after current row

+		* use :icb [numOfCols] or :ica [numOfCols] to add cols before or after current col

+		* Look further down for details. [numOfCols] indicates that numOfCols is optional.

 for more details refer to the documentation below.